onnx/onnx/docs/IR.md

   IR_VERSION = 0x0000000000000003;
 ```

 Operator sets use a simple number as the version number.
+Each operator set version represents the combination of the most recent version of each operator.

 This specification does not provide guidance on what versioning scheme model producers should be using.

 More details on conventions and best practices for versioning of IR, operator sets, and models can be found in [Versioning](Versioning.md).